Nonstochastic Bandits with Composite Anonymous Feedback: Stability of FTRL with Tsallis entropy

-In this section, we prove a key stability property of FTRL with Tsallis entropy that could be of independent interest.
 We begin by showing that, when $\eta>0$, there exists a unique solution of the optimization problem that defines $\bq_n$ in \Cref{a:jake} and provide a formula for it in terms of the corresponding Lagrange multiplier $\lambda$.
 An analogous result was stated in \cite[Section~3.3]{zimmert2021tsallis} for the related algorithm Tsallis-INF. \begin{lemma} Let $\bw \in \R^K$ and $\eta >0$.
 Then

 Furthermore, defining for all $i\in[K]$,

 we have that $\bq^{\mathrm{opt}}_{\bw,\eta}$ is the unique global minimizer of the function:

 \end{lemma} \begin{proof} Define the two auxiliary functions